ordinatorix/Rover/README.md

 ## Quick start

 To get started, you will need a raspberry pi 3b that will serve as your controller, and a second raspberry pi 3b mounted on Rover.
+You will want a desktop img on your controller and a CLI on Rover.

-Clone this repo and run the install script on both the controller and Rover.
+-  [Clone this repo](https://github.com/seb3n/Rover.git) and run the respective install script on both the controller and Rover.

 - If installing this on a new machine, make sure the machine has python3 at the latest verion.

 - activate i2c using sudo raspi-config command => peripherals